-Entries will be judged by a specially chosen panel of leading industry experts, all with a keen interest in innovation.
-They will be looking for innovative projects that solve problems and provide solutions for companies, their customers and society at large, as well as the environment.
+Entries to the ICIS Innovation Awards are judged by a specially chosen panel of seven leading industry experts, all with a keen interest in innovation.
+They will be looking for innovative projects that solve problems and provide solutions for companies, their customers and society at large, as well as benefitting the environment and progressing sustainability.

-Initial judging will take place in early July, and a short-list of entries to go forward to the final judging round in early September will be published in ICIS Chemical Business in August.
+Initial judging will take place in early July and the resulting short-list of entries in each category will be published in ICIS Chemical Business in August.

 The judges will then meet in early September to select category winners and an overall winner for the year.
 Winners will be notified in September and the results announced in special publication in October.